-Chambers and The Legal 500 recognize Latham’s deep global fintech capabilities and track record of landmark mandates; Chambers inaugurates US Crypto-Asset Disputes category with Latham as a Band 1 firm.
+Chambers and The Legal 500 recognize Latham’s deep global fintech capabilities and track record of landmark mandates; firm earns Band 1 ranking in Chambers’ inaugural US Crypto-Asset Disputes category.

-Brian Meenagh is a partner in the Dubai office of Latham & Watkins.
+Brian Meenagh is a partner in the Riyadh office of Latham & Watkins.
 His practice focuses primarily on:

 - Complex technology transactions, projects, and joint ventures